spweiss/CIS120/README.md

 ## Usage

-First. clone the repository.
-The, compile the relevant files in command line by running
+First, clone the repository.
+Then, compile the relevant files in command line by running

 ```
 javac Game.java